garretttautkus/IS565_Creation/README.md

 ```
 This is a function definition for change_password that will be used to change a user's password interactively.
 It prompts the administrator to enter a new password twice (for confirmation), and then checks if the entered passwords match.
 If the passwords match, it uses the chpasswd command to change the user's password and provides a success message.
 If the passwords do not match, it displays an error message.

+When the entire sript runs, it will look something like the following:

 ![bash script image](./images/SEPTbash1.png)

 # Get a list of all user accounts (excluding system users)